awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

      For more information about the previous options, see [Modifying cluster endpoint access](cluster-endpoint.md#modify-endpoint-access)\.

-1. If you selected Kubernetes version 1\.17 or earlier on the previous page, skip to the next step\.
-If you selected version 1\.18 or later, you can accept the defaults in the **Networking add\-ons** section to install the default version of the [AWS VPC CNI](pod-networking.md), [CoreDNS](managing-coredns.md), and [kube\-proxy](managing-kube-proxy.md) Amazon EKS add\-ons, or you can select a different version\.
+1. You can accept the defaults in the **Networking add\-ons** section to install the default version of the [AWS VPC CNI](pod-networking.md), [CoreDNS](managing-coredns.md), and [kube\-proxy](managing-kube-proxy.md) Amazon EKS add\-ons, or you can select a different version\.
 If you don't require the functionality of any of the add\-ons, you can remove them once your cluster is created\.

-   You can only use Amazon EKS add\-ons with 1\.18 or later clusters because Amazon EKS add\-ons require the Server\-side Apply Kubernetes feature, which wasn't available until Kubernetes 1\.18\.
-If you selected a different Kubernetes version for your cluster, then this option isn't shown\.
+If you need to manage Amazon EKS managed settings for any of these add\-ons yourself, then you can remove Amazon EKS management of the add\-on once your cluster is created\.
+For more information, see [Amazon EKS add\-ons](eks-add-ons.md)\.
 **Important**
 The AWS VPC CNI add\-on is configured to use the IAM permissions assigned to the [Amazon EKS node IAM role](create-node-role.md)\.
-After the cluster is created, but before you deploy any Amazon EC2 nodes to your cluster, you must ensure that the `AmazonEKS_CNI_Policy` IAM policy is attached to either the node IAM role, or to a different role associated to the Kubernetes service account that the add\-on runs as\.
+After the cluster is created, but before you deploy any Amazon EC2 nodes to your cluster, you must ensure that the `AmazonEKS_CNI_Policy` managed IAM policy \(if using IPv4 for your cluster\) or the *AmazonEKS\_CNI\_IPv6\_Policy* IAM policy \(that you [create yourself](cni-iam-role.md#cni-iam-role-create-ipv6-policy) if you're using IPv6 for your cluster\) is attached to either the node IAM role, or to a different role associated to the Kubernetes service account that the add\-on runs as\.
 We recommend that you assign the policy to a different IAM role than the node IAM role by completing the instructions in [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.
 Once your cluster and IAM role are created, you can [update the add\-on](managing-vpc-cni.md#updating-vpc-cni-eks-add-on) to use the IAM role that you create\.

 1. Select **Next**\.